crdrisko/nd-grad/docs/build.md

 make && [sudo] make install

 ## Testing occurs in a separate, dedicated directory
-cd OpenMD/test
+cd nd-research/test
 ctest --output-on-failure
 cd ../../
 ```

-[GoogleTest](https://github.com/google/googletest), which is used as the unit test framework, will be installed as an external CMake project if the repository was not already found.
+[GoogleTest](https://github.com/google/googletest), which is used as the unit test framework, will be downloaded and configured as an external CMake project if the repository was not already found.
 The same is true for the [Utilities-API](https://github.com/crdrisko/utilities-api) and [CPP-Units](https://github.com/crdrisko/cpp-units) projects.